On Averaging and Extrapolation for Gradient Descent: Numerical Extensions

 Although PEP techniques can also naturally generalize to describe proximal or projected gradient methods, extrapolations do not make sense in such settings.
 Reporting a point outside the convex hull of the algorithm's iterates may set $\xSpecial$ as an infeasible point.
 Consequently, we focus on unconstrained problems.

-The range of methods considered possesses a range of different orders of convergence guarantees for their last iterate.
-The gradient descent schemes with stepsize bounded above by two and Polyak's heavy ball method~\cite{HeavyBall_Convex} all have the last iterates objective gap converges at a rate of $O(1/T)$ in the worst case.
-Gradient descent with silver stepsizes~\cite{Silver_Accel} has the last iterate's objective gap converge at rate $O(1/T^{1.2716})$.
-The last iterate of Nesterov's accelerated method~\cite{Nesterov} attains the optimal order of convergence among all gradient methods of $O(1/T^2)$.
-Even better, the Optimal Gradient Method (OGM)~\cite{OGM} (discussed using PEP techniques) attains the best possible $O(1/T^2)$ rate exactly among all gradient methods, see~\cite{Drori2016TheEI} for the matching lower bound.
+The methods considered possess a range of different orders of convergence guarantees for their last iterate.
+The gradient descent schemes with stepsize bounded above by two and Polyak's heavy ball method~\cite{HeavyBall_Convex} all have the last iterates objective gap converges at a rate of $O(1/N)$ in the worst case.
+Gradient descent with silver stepsizes~\cite{Silver_Accel} has the last iterate's objective gap converge at rate $O(1/N^{1.2716\dots})$.
+The last iterate of Nesterov's accelerated method~\cite{Nesterov} attains the optimal order of convergence among all gradient methods of $O(1/N^2)$.
+Even better, the Optimal Gradient Method (OGM)~\cite{OGM} (discussed using PEP techniques) attains the best possible $O(1/N^2)$ rate exactly among all gradient methods, see~\cite{Drori2016TheEI} for the matching lower bound.

-\cref{Fig:AlgComparison} shows the worst-case objective gap for each considered algorithm as the simple extrapolation factor varies with $N=7$ and $L=D=1$.
+\paragraph{Worst-Case Performance} We first consider the effect of simple extrapolation on the worst-case performance of these algorithms, before applying to concrete examples. \cref{Fig:AlgComparison} shows the worst-case objective gap for each considered algorithm as the simple extrapolation factor varies, with $N=7$ and $L=D=1$.
 We can see that every method except OGM has a non-negligible convergence improvement from applying a simple extrapolation.
 This holds even for Nesterov acceleration, which already has an optimal convergence order.
-Note that, as one should expect, extrapolation cannot improve the convergence rate of OGM as the method is already exactly optimal.
-While exact comparisons between the optimal amount of extrapolation for each algorithm remain dependent on $N$, the general ordering of when each method stops benefiting from extrapolation remains fairly consistent.
+Note that, as one should expect, extrapolation cannot improve the convergence guarantee of OGM as the method is already exactly optimal.
+While exact comparisons between the optimal amount of extrapolation for each algorithm remain dependent on $N$, we find faster (more optimized) algorithms consistently benefited less from extrapolation: Gradient descent with $h=1$'s $O(1/N)$ convergence rate benefits from larger extrapolations than Silver's $O(1/N^{1.2716\dots})$ rate, which in turn benefits from larger extrapolations than Nesterov's $O(1/N^2)$ rate.
 To this end, \cref{Tbl:cOptData} shows the numerically computed optimal extrapolation factor for each method up to $N=63$.
 This shows a widespread (small) benefit from simple extrapolation and hints at the potential broad applicability of this as a simple, effectively-free (in computation and memory costs) postprocessing step for smooth convex optimization.

+\paragraph{Real-World Experiments} Finally, based on this worst-case analysis, we apply simple extrapolation to two types of regression problems.
+We first consider the logistic regression problem of minimizing